Critical Dynamics of Spin Boson Model: APPENDIX A: Interaction part of the action

-It is important to note that the Majorana fermions are auxiliary fields which are not thermalized on their own terms.
-They thermalize only by pairs forming the spin being thermalized.
-Therefore, the causal propagators of the Majorana fermion subsystem are assumed to correspond to the zero temperature, $T_{M}=0$.
+It is important to note that the Majorana fermions are auxiliary fields that are not thermalized on their own terms.
+They thermalize only by pairs, forming the spin that is being thermalized.
+Therefore, the causal propagators of the Majorana fermion subsystem are assumed to correspond to zero temperature, $T_{M}=0$.
 Thus,